Klasse-Digitale-Grafik/tutorials/CSS.md

     color: inherit;
     background-color: none;
     vertical-align: baseline;
+    /* depending on your taste: */
+    box-sizing: border-box;
 }
 ```
 which you can add on top of all your css to reset (almost) all default rules that could mess up your design.